wd60622/conjugate/docs/examples/unsupported-distributions.md

 Suppose we want to use the Pareto model with a Gamma prior which doesn't have a supported distribution for the posterior predictive.

+We can get posterior predictive samples by:

+1. Sample from the posterior distribution
+2. Sample from the model distribution using posterior samples

+## Setup

 ```python
 import numpy as np